Weekly Roundup: Elon Musk leaves Trump’s advisory councils, Blue Apron files for IPO

 4. Andy Rubin’s Essential company unveils its first smartphone

-Android-creator Andy Rubin’s new company Essential unveiled its first smartphone alongside an Amazon Echo-like device and a new operating system called “Ambient.”
+Android creator Andy Rubin’s new company Essential unveiled its first smartphone alongside an Amazon Echo-like device and a new operating system called “Ambient.”
 On first impression, the phone is pretty stunning, and costs $699.
-It may be awhile though until it reaches consumer success.
+It may be awhile, though, until it reaches consumer success.

 Sprig, the startup that makes and delivers its own food, shut down.
 “It is with a heavy heart that my co-founders and I share that Sprig, Inc. will be shutting down the app today,” Sprig CEO Gagan Biyani wrote in an email to customers.